kngai/vue-openapi-template/README.md

 ## Static web hosting
-By default, it builds and compiles with `mode: 'history'` in the Vue router for deployment to static web hosting services.
+By default, Vue CLI builds and compiles with `mode: 'history'` in the Vue router for deployment to static web hosting services.
 Be sure to have proper NotFound redirects included for your web hosting services.

-Netlify `_redirects` file:
+Example Netlify `_redirects` file:
 ```
 # Netlify settings for single-page application
 /*    /index.html   200
 ```

-Apache `.htaccess` file with a subfolder:
+Example Apache `.htaccess` file with a subfolder:
 ```
 <IfModule mod_rewrite.c>
 RewriteEngine On